 There are 2 staging options available in SCCM CB co-management.
 Following are the 2 options:-

 Configuring co-management will only be enabled for a selected pilot collection.
 Selected Window 10 1709 or later devices will be in the pilot group for Co-Management.
-This pilot group of this collection can use for a staged co-management roll-out.
+This pilot group of this collection can be used for a staged co-management roll-out.

-We can choose to initiate automatic enrollment or move workloads to InTune for devices in the pilot group before you roll out co-management to all supported Windows 10 devices in your production environment.
+We can initiate automatic enrollment or move workloads to InTune for devices in the pilot group before you roll out co-management to all supported Windows 10 devices in your production environment.

 Configure co-management policy for production.
 You may select an exclusion group that will be excluded from co-management in your production environment.
-Exclusion groups can be any collection of Windows 10 devices, which will be excluded from co-management.
+Exclusion groups can be any collection of Windows 10 devices.

-How to Enable SCCM Co-Management for SCCM Clients and Intune Managed Devices?
+How Can SCCM Co-Management for SCCM Clients and Intune Managed Devices be Enabled?

 There are two ways to enable SCCM co-management for Windows 10 1709 devices.